ChrstphrHll/npc_gen/students/Coriss Biafyndar.md

 # Coriss Biafyndar
 ---
 ### Description
-- Elf Druid from Floating Island
+- Elf Druid from Beleriand
 - 5th year Protection student in Fiesn
-- long straight red hair that's put up, Brown eyes, and Light Tan skin
+- short wavy auburn hair that's plain, Brown eyes, and Light Tan skin
 - Is Equitable and Unmerciful, and has Personal Development as their ideal

 ### Organizations